Pixomondo/quilt/README.md

 big, and it would take a long time to compute, or when the desired level of details of the output image is smaller (or larger) than the one of input image. (default: 1)
-- constraint_start: constraint the first tile (up left corner) to be the same of the input image
+- constraint_start: constrain the first tile (up left corner) to be the same of the input image